Code-Institute-Submissions/KWSNick-meal-planner_MResub/README.md

 ### CRUD functions
 In Google Chrome all written Create, Read, Update and Delete functionality across the database was tested with no faults detected:
 - User can be created.
-- User can login based on user lookup v(creates session user).
+- User can login based on user lookup (creates session user).
 - Site-owned recipes assigned new user in shared with.
 - Can create new recipe.
 - Can edit all fields of recipe.